 Upon taking the TRS-25 out of the box, its weight is the first thing you notice.

 It’s not too heavy, but not crazy light.
-If you’ve held any all-metal construction red dot sights, you know what this feels like.
-Pretty solid so far.
+You know what this feels like if you’ve held any all-metal construction red dot sights.
+It’s pretty solid so far.

 The viewport is clear but small, but overall, a very clean design.

 The large wheel on the side controls your brightness settings.